NewViewNewBeginning/Project-03-Code-Institute/README.md

 ### Start/first decision

-At first program showing information taht it's not real shop and all data provided should be fake.
+At first program showing information that it's not real shop and all data provided could be fake.

 The user is greeted with the LOGO together with a welcome message.
 Here he can decide if he wishes to continue or leave the shop instead.
 The option is to enter either Y/N Yes/No. The inputYesNo validating answers throughout the entire programme including user accidentally enters a space before/after the input,leave it blank or use any other key that is not accepted.